mohsenmojadam2019/telstra-prior-request/README.md

 - config.prereq.ssl_verify: whether to check ssl.
 (Boolean)
 - config.prereq.url: the url of prior-call.
 (String, unencoded url)
 - config.prereq.cache_ttl: prior-call response cache TTL (seconds). cache is disabled when ttl is set no larger than 0.
+- config.prereq.cache_key: the key used for caching. 'req_headers', 'req_query'  and 'req_body' can be used in '{{KEY:VALUE}}'.
+- config.prereq.shared_mem: set the ngx.shared.dict. 'lua_shared_dict kong_api_cache  200m;' must be preconfigured in Kong at '/usr/local/share/lua/5.1/kong/templates/nginx_kong.lua'.
 - config.request.body: overwrite the body of service-call.
 (String)
 - config.request.headers: add headers to service-call.
 (Array of strings separated by ```,```)
 - config.upstream_path_append: append path to upstream uri.
 Varaibles are compatible in the appended path.